HuguesMaluba/TextExtract/README.md

 # TextExtract

-Extract text from an image and create a pdf file containing the text
+Extract text from an image and create a pdf file containing the text from the image